 Choosing Between Offering a Signing Bonus or a Relocation Package

 Choosing between offering a signing bonus or a relocation package can be difficult.
-Essentially, employers have to choose between relocation policies that please employees but are expensive and hard to budget…or a cash benefit/ relocation signing bonus that offer more flexibility to the employee but leave them unsupported during their relocation.
+Essentially, employers have to choose between relocation policies that please employees but are expensive and hard to budget…or a cash benefit/ relocation signing bonus that offers more flexibility to the employee but leave a them unsupported during their relocation - resulting in a bad relocation experience.

 While both are valid ways to attract and offer incentives for candidates and existing employees to move to a different city for work, there is a third option.